Shopify/identity_cache/README.md

 # Fetch a single product by providing composite attributes.
 products = Product.fetch_by_vendor_and_product_type(vendor, product_type)

-# Fetch multiple product by providing an array of composite attributes.
+# Fetch multiple products by providing an array of composite attributes.
 products = Product.fetch_multi_by_vendor_and_product_type([
   [vendor_1, product_type_1],
   [vendor_2, product_type_2],